dairui01/MS-TCT/README.md

 [[Paper Link](https://openaccess.thecvf.com/content/CVPR2022/papers/Dai_MS-TCT_Multi-Scale_Temporal_ConvTransformer_for_Action_Detection_CVPR_2022_paper.pdf)]

-In this repository, we provide an implementation of MS-TCT on Charades dataset (Localization setting, i.e., Charades_v1_localize).
+In this repository, we provide an implementation of "MS-TCT: Multi-Scale Temporal ConvTransformer for Action Detection" on Charades dataset (Localization setting, i.e., Charades_v1_localize).
 If you want to train and evaluate MS-TCT, you can follow the following steps.

 ## Prepare the I3D feature